Tips for Cleaning Your AC System

 2. Check Your Filter

-Furnace filters need to be changed every couple of months, depending on the kind you use.
+Furnace filters must be changed every few months, depending on the model you use.

-Not sure when you last replaced yours?
-Pull it out and hold it up to the light.
-If light isn’t visible, get a new one.
+Unsure when you last put in a new one?
+Take it out and angle it toward the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside